adrianleung5/Premier-League-Legends-quiz/README.md

 #### Name input

-- On game start the users are shown an input box with the label "Enter your username"
+- On game start the users are shown an input box with the label "Enter your username".
-- Users are unable to proceed without entering a username
+- Users are unable to proceed without entering a username.

 ![Bottom of homepage](assets/images/login.png "Bottom of Homepage")

 ### Main Quiz Section
-![main quiz section](assets/images//question.png "main quiz section") The main quiz section  includes the username name along with a greeting , a timer, the question, 4 answer buttons and a next button
+![main quiz section](assets/images//question.png "main quiz section") The main quiz section  includes the username name along with a greeting , a timer, the question, 4 answer buttons and a next button.

 - Question